kkemple/scienceandmathematics.com/src/content/posts/computational-spacetime-and-the-rayleigh-jeans-resolution.md

 In 1900, the Rayleigh-Jeans law predicted infinite energy density at high frequencies—every cavity should radiate infinite power, every object should instantly vaporize.
 The classical calculation was mathematically sound yet physically absurd.
 Planck's quantum hypothesis resolved the crisis, but a deeper question remained: *why does nature impose this specific cutoff?*

 Recent analysis of gravitational wave data from [merging black holes](/black-hole-horizons-and-dimensional-reduction-correspondence) reveals information processing rates approaching $10^{81}$ bits per second, saturating at precisely the Planck frequency $f_P = 1.855 \times 10^{43}$ Hz [^1].
-This isn't coincidence.
+This precise saturation reveals a fundamental limit.
 The UV catastrophe occurs when classical physics requests infinite computational channels from finite hardware.
 The resolution emerges from recognizing spacetime as a discrete computational substrate operating at fundamental clock rate $f_P$.

 ## The Classical Catastrophe